12 Stunning Sedona Hikes with Spectacular Views

 More info & pics from the Teacup/Sugarloaf Trail

-Airport Mesa is thought to be a masculine vortex (vortexes are either masculine or feminine), which means that you may feel energized or motivated when you complete this hike.
+Airport Mesa is a masculine vortex (vortexes are either masculine or feminine), which means that you may feel energized or motivated.
 Feminine vortexes (like Cathedral Rock) are said to be great for those seeking relaxation.
-Asides from the purported vortex energy benefits, Airport Mesa happens to be one of the most stunning hikes scenery wise.
-It also happens to be one of the top spots in town for taking in a magnificent Sedona sunset.
+Airport Mesa also happens to be one of the most stunning hikes scenery-wise, with 360 degree views of many prominent formations.
 This hike is not one for scaredy cats as there are some really steep narrow sections in the beginning, so be forewarned.
 Recently saw a few people mountain biking and not quite sure how they survived!
-This trail is really inspiring with 360 degree views of almost all Sedona’s red rock formations in one location.
-I also really love all the gorgeous flowering prickly pear cacti lining the trail.

-Difficulty: Moderate (not too much elevation change, but feels long with the summer heat)
+Difficulty: Moderate (not much elevation gain, but feels long with the summer heat)

 Distance: 3.5 mile loop (Note you may have to park in the overflow lot and complete a short side trail to get to the main trail, adding an extra 1.2 miles to your total).